-GIMP vs Photoshop!
+GIMP vs. photoshop!
 When you hear the phrase “photographic editing software”, the first thing that you probably think about is Photoshop.
 Indeed, this is the most popular software that people turn to when they want to edit their pictures and take them to the next level.
 However, this isn’t the only option available on the market.
 Among many Photoshop alternatives, one of the most well-known is GIMP.
-Here, let’s compare GIMP vs Photoshop by looking at differences between these two programs.
+Here, let’s compare GIMP vs. photoshop by looking at the differences between these two programs.

 First of all, Photoshop costs money: in order to legally use it, you need to pay $10 monthly.
 Of course, if you make thousands of dollars every month by selling pictures that you edit in Photoshop, then you won’t even notice that you have this expense.
 However, if editing photographs doesn’t bring you a lot of income or if you’re doing it as a hobby, even 10 dollars can be a significant amount of money.
 In contrast, GIMP is completely free and doesn’t ask you to pay absolutely any fees.
 This is why it’s preferred by those photo editors who are on a tight budget.

 The second difference is that Photoshop offers you the opportunity to edit pictures on your smartphone, while GIMP doesn’t.
 You might not want to always carry a laptop with you but, if you choose GIMP, this will be a necessity.
 If you want to be able to edit photographs wherever you are, then you should go for Photoshop.